-10.12.1 Short summary and overall relevance of the provided information on specific target organ toxicity - repeated exposure
+10.12.1 Short summary and overall relevance of the provided information on specific target organ toxicity - repeated exposure non-guideline studies focused on investigation of effects on the nervous system or the endocrine system (thyroid).

-No repeated dose toxicity studies performed with calcium bromide or the source substances (bromide salts) in animals by the dermal or inhalation routes are available.
+No repeated dose toxicity studies performed with sodium bromide or the other bromide salts in animals by the dermal or inhalation routes are available.

+There are a number of available repeated dose toxicity studies of sodium bromide, including one OECD TG 408 compliant 90-day oral repeated dose toxicity study in rat.
+In addition, there are several

-There are no available studies of calcium bromide relevant for the assessment of specific target organ toxicity of repeated exposure.
-Regarding studies of other bromide salts, there are two OECD TG 408 compliant 90-day oral repeated dose toxicity studies in rat (one for ammonium bromide and one for sodium bromide).
-Furthermore, there are several non-guideline studies of sodium bromide focused on investigation of effects on the nervous system or the endocrine system (thyroid).
-Studies of potassium bromide with focus on the endocrine system are also included.
+In addition, for ammonium bromide there is one 90-day oral repeated dose toxicity study in rat compliant with OECD TG 408 and one 4-week dose range-finding study.
+Studies of Potassium bromide with focus on the endocrine system are also included.

 Moreover, information from reproductive toxicity studies of both sodium bromide and ammonium bromide are included here but are discussed in full in section 10.10; only effects that are considered relevant for STOT RE are discussed in this section.